Code-4-Community/learning-resources/docs/jumpstart/week-5.md

 443)](https://developer.mozilla.org/en-US/docs/Glossary/https).
 When writing about ports, they can be written as either "3000" or ":3000" (with the prefixed ":").

-HTTP/HTTPS is how websites are usually served, but since those ports are often reserved by our operating system, and since we're not running this in production, it's not worth the effort to try and fix that.
+HTTP/HTTPS ports is how production websites (the websites that are 'live' for a company) are usually served, but for now we'll use our own defined port for testing.
 You'll see that it's common to run programs on ports outside of the well known port range, and ports :3000, :8000, and :8081 (what we'll be using) are quite common.
 Also, when testing locally, HTTPS is usually not used since a certificate has to be created, so just focus on using HTTP for now.
 We'll talk about HTTP more later.

 To access a port at a given address, you write the protocol (optional, http is assumed by default), followed by the address, followed by the colon-prefixed port.
 So for example, accessing http on port :4000 locally would look something